jakechen/aws_mlstack_tutorial/crispdm6-pred_lambda/part1_instructions.md

 	aws lambda create-function \
 	--region us-east-1 \
 	--function-name mnist_predictor \
-	--code S3Bucket=jakechenawstemp, S3Key=lambda.zip \ # change this to where you uploaded your zipped Deployment Package --role admin_lambda \ # change this to the role you made --handler lambda_function.lambda_handler \
+	--code S3Bucket=jakechenawstemp,S3Key=lambda.zip \ # change this to where you uploaded your zipped Deployment Package --role [LAMBDA ROLE ARN] \ # change this to the role you made --handler lambda_function.lambda_handler \
-	--runtime python2.7 \
+	--runtime python2.7
-	--profile adminuser
 	```